European shares clamber off four-month lows

 Robust corporate earnings in the face of bleak macro economic conditions helped boost investors’ appetite for European-listed companies.

-Dutch life insurer Aegon (AEGN.AS), Denmark’s Danske Bank DANKE.CO, Spanish oil major Repsol (REP.MC), the world’s largest steelmaker ArcelorMittal ISPA.AS and Europe’s largest computer consultancy, Capgemini (CAPP.PA) were all among the top gainers after reporting results.
+Dutch life insurer Aegon, Denmark’s Danske Bank , Spanish oil major Repsol, the world’s largest steelmaker ArcelorMittal and Europe’s largest computer consultancy, Capgemini were all among the top gainers after reporting results.

 It’s been a bullish start to the earnings season for European companies.
 Of those that have reported so far this quarter, 60 percent of companies have either met or beaten expectations, compared with 71 percent in the United States, according to Thomson Reuters Starmine data.